roytang/blog/content/post/2007/12/ptq-kuala-lumpur-3.md

 _

-I find your lack of socks&#8230;disturbing
+I find your lack of socks... disturbing

 _